 There is a clear winner when it comes to choosing the best elliptical rower.
-Consider the Teeter Power 10 elliptical trainer machine.
+Consider the Teeter Power10 elliptical trainer machine.
 This rowing machine works which muscles you need it to – all of them!
-Take a look at just some of the features of this – mainly why you no longer have to think in terms of rowing machine vs elliptical machine, now you can have it all!
+Take a look at just some of its features – mainly why you no longer have to think in terms of rowing machine vs elliptical machine, now you can have it all!

-- This rowing machine works your entire body, even the lower part, which helps to burn calories while also protecting your joints.
-Your knees and hips will not take the pounding that they do when you are running on a regular treadmill.
+- This rowing machine works your entire body, especially the lower part but not neglecting the upper body, and burns calories while also protecting your joints.
+Your knees and hips will not take the pounding that they do when you’re running on a regular treadmill.
 This works more as a low rowing machine than it does like a treadmill.

 FreeStep also offers a good elliptical trainer – they have two options to choose from.
 While the elliptical trainers from FreeStep are not rowers, these machines do offer a similar arm workout as a rower, making them a great alternative, since you do get the cardio workout you would with a rowing machine.